AyushTodkar404/MY-PERSONAL-PORTFOLIO-WEBSITE/README.md

 ## 📌 About The Project

-This is my personal portfolio website built from scratch using HTML and CSS.
+This is my personal portfolio website built from scratch using HTML and CSS and optional JS.

 The purpose of this project is to create a professional online presence and showcase my technical skills, projects, and development journey.